Dear seniors,

 Dear Robin,

-Well, this sort of situation as faced by you is experienced by many persons while working in different organizations.
-Your success depends upon how you are able to tackle such situations.
-Under such circumstances, there are two alternative approaches; (i) fight or (ii) flight (escape).
+Well, this sort of situation faced by you is experienced by many individuals while working in various organizations.
+Your success depends on how you handle such situations.
+Under such circumstances, there are two alternative approaches: (i) fight or (ii) flight (escape).
 Unfortunately, you seem to have chosen the second alternative and decided to abstain from work.
 I think this is not the proper approach.
 You must fight.
-I don't mean to say 'physical' assault on the miscreant.
-Best think is you may make a note (time, date and place wise) of all such instances of misbehavior on his part and wait for a proper opportunity when you may retaliate.
+I don't mean to say physical assault on the miscreant.
+The best thing is you may make a note (time, date, and place-wise) of all such instances of misbehavior on his part and wait for a proper opportunity when you may retaliate.
 But 'flight' in no case.
-Escapism will not take you any where.
+Escapism will not take you anywhere.

-Also, please remember there a saying in Sanskrit; it translates as "The words. the language and the behavior of a person are indicative of the family back ground he or she comes from".
+Also, please remember there is a saying in Sanskrit; it translates as "The words, the language, and the behavior of a person are indicative of the family background he or she comes from."

 So, contain your emotions and consequent hasty actions.
 Keep cool.
 This approach is necessary to draw up a strategy for future action.